General Undergraduate Academic Policies

 Additionally, program-specific exceptions to retaking courses for grade improvement may exist regarding courses in the major.
 Students should check with the head of the academic department for their major to determine if there are any restrictions for repeating a course.

-The option of repeating a course for grade improvement is available to a student only if the course s/he wishes to repeat is still offered at Colorado Mesa University and is scheduled to be offered in the semester in which the student wishes to take it.
+The option of repeating a course for grade improvement is available to a student only if the course they wish to repeat is still offered at Colorado Mesa University and is scheduled to be offered in the semester in which the student wishes to take it.

 Courses taken at Colorado Mesa University may not be repeated at another university for improvement of the original grade and courses taken at another university may not be repeated at Colorado Mesa University for improvement of the original grade.